DaveCTurner/paxos-dojo/README.md

   field then it is the `$MAXVALUE` of the message with the greater value of `$MAXPROP`.
 In the case of a tie, either will do.

+It must only ever send out a single `proposed` message for each `$PROP`.

+A simple Proposer implementation is to keep

+- a list of all messages received, and
+- a list of all `$PROP` values for which `proposed` messages have been sent.

-A simple Proposer implementation is to keep a list of all messages received and check each new message against all the items that are already in the list, looking for pairs that match on `$PROP` but not on `$NAME`.
-When such a pair is found, the `$VALUE` can be calculated and the `proposed` message sent as described above.
+When a new message is received, ignore it if its `$PROP` value appears in the already-sent list and otherwise check it against all the other received messages.
+If any of them match on `$PROP` but not on `$NAME` then send a `proposed` message with `$VALUE` calculated as described above.

 ### Acceptor